Find what to visit with......The AttractionGuide Information Network Home About Contact

 Walt Disney World Resort

-World-renowned Walt Disney World Resort sets ever higher standards for theme parks, encompassing the Magic Kingdom Park, Epcot Theme Park, Disney MGM Studios, Disney's Animal Kingdom Theme Park, Blizzard Beach, River Country, Disney's Typhoon Lagoon Water Park, Disney's Fort Wilderness Resort, Pleasure Island Jazz Company, Downtown Disney's West Side, Downtown Disney's Marketplace, Disney's Wide World of Sports Complex, The Disney Oak Trail Course, and five championship golf courses.
+World-renowned Walt Disney World Resort sets ever higher standards for theme parks, encompassing the Magic Kingdom Park, Epcot Theme Park, Disney's Hollywood Studios, Disney's Animal Kingdom Theme Park, Disney's Blizzard Beach, Disney's Typhoon Lagoon Water Park, Disney's Fort Wilderness Resort, Downtown Disney's West Side, Downtown Disney's Marketplace, ESPN Wide World of Sports Complex, Disney's Oak Trail Golf Course, and five championship golf courses.

 Exit 25 off Interstate 4, on US.
 192. (407) 824-4321